 The support partner does not necessarily need to be the co-parent or the baby's father and the chosen person can accompany the mum-to-be to any scans or appointments.

-Whoever you have chosen, you should be supported to have them with you, unless they are unwell with Covid symptoms or have tested positive for Covid.
+Whoever you have chosen, you should be supported to have them with you, unless they have tested positive for Covid.